ARMmbed/mbed-os-example-client/README.md

 3. Install Yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 4. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
 5. In the command prompt, `cd` **examples** and **lwm2m-client-example**.
-6. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>`.
+6. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address in place of `coap://<xxx.xxx.xxx.xxx>`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1`.
 7. Select connection mode from below
 8. Set up the target device, `yotta target frdm-k64f-gcc`.
 9. In the command prompt, type `yotta build`.
 The binary file will be created to `/build/frdm-k64f-gcc/source/` folder.